Ben Brading 6 min read

 Demand flexibility incentives

-An Energy Management System is a valuable tool for taking advantage of the demand flexibility scheme.
+An EMS is a valuable tool for taking advantage of the demand flexibility service.

 The demand flexibility scheme provides financial rewards for reducing power demand when requested by the national grid.